XYZ-qiyh/visualization_tools/README.md

 4. python to html(static) using `pml`

-5. blend image and label image using `cv2.addWeighted`
+5. visualize depth map (an example of `cv2.applyColorMap`)

-6. depth2normal and visualize normal map (COLMAP)
+6. visualize normal map (COLMAP) and depth2normal